willbie/Shopify-BackEnd-Intership-Project/README.md

 I am a student from Hack React and through the partnership program I found this opportunity.
 Here is my code.

-Sorry I saw this opportuniy just a day before and did not had a chance to do all the code clean up and add comments,
+Sorry I saw this opportuniy just a day before and did not had a chance to do all the code clean up and add comments.

 Thanks a lot for the opportunity and hopefully hear great news from you!